(Exercising Your Mind) The word ideomotor is a combination of the words ideo and motor.

 Because handwriting has consistently appeared to achieve this outcome, it is referred to as “a backdoor to the unconscious”.

-Behavioral scientists, hypnotists, neurolinguistic programmers, metaphysical scientists, and many other professional belief system enhancers would improve their successful outcomes by using handwriting as part of a synergistic tool-box in their practice.
+Behavioral scientists, hypnotists, neurolinguistic programmers, metaphysical scientists, and many other professional belief system enhancers would greatly improve their successful outcomes by using handwriting as part of a synergistic tool-box in their practice.